SaraKarim23/6AF-Artificial-Intelligence-LAB_CSE-3636-Spring-2025/EmotIQ_SectionA/README.md

 Detected: Surprise 😲

-Conclusion:
+✒️Conclusion:

 The EmotIQ project successfully implements a real-time facial emotion recognition system using CNNs and OpenCV.
 It classifies five basic emotions with considerable accuracy.
 With further improvements like data augmentation, facial landmarks, and more emotion classes, it can be integrated into advanced AI systems, providing machines with emotional intelligence.

-Contributors and Roles:
+📌📌Contributors and Roles:

+🏷[C223212-Souriya Sultana]-
-[C223212-Souriya Sultana]-Data Scientist & Model Trainer
+Data Scientist & Model Trainer

 Collected and preprocessed EEG and facial emotion datasets (e.g., FER-2013)